hpfast/webmapping_for_beginners_wiki/Leaflet-step-2.md

 > **JS** *The double slashes `//` mark a Single line comment.
 Any text between `//` and the end of the line will be ignored by JavaScript (will not be executed).
 JavaScript comments can be used to explain JavaScript code, and to make it more readable.*

-:white_check_mark: Have a look in your browser to see if you see all your markers and circles are on the map!
+ :arrow_forward: Have a look in your browser to see if you see all your markers and circles are on the map!
 If not, adjust the zoom and/or centre settings or change your coordinates!

-:white_check_mark: Also check the debugger in the browser if everything is correct: `F12`
+ :arrow_forward: Also check the debugger in the browser if everything is correct: `F12`

 This is how my example looks like: